MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/index.md

 ConnectedDevices.h
 ```

-The ConnectedDevices namespace contains TODO

-The RemoteSystems namespace contains APIs that enable a client app to register with the platform.
+The ConnectedDevices namespace contains APIs that enable a client app to register with the platform.

 ##### [MCDConnectedDevicesAccessTokenInvalidatedEventArgs](MCDConnectedDevicesAccessTokenInvalidatedEventArgs.md)
 ##### [MCDConnectedDevicesAccessTokenRequest](MCDConnectedDevicesAccessTokenRequest.md)